-The song depicts the Queen Of England as a shy but unpredictable girl who Paul is working up the nerve to ask out on a date.
+The song depicts the Queen Of England (or a girl he regards as a queen) as a shy but unpredictable woman who Paul is working up the nerve to ask out on a date.
 She “doesn't have a lot to say” and “changes from day to day” but, nonetheless, Paul is determined to make her his one day.
 First, though, he needs to consume “a belly full of wine” in order to lower his inhibitions and tell her that he loves her “a lot.”
 Go get her, Paul!

 Paul McCartney on stage with Queen Elizabeth II, June 3rd, 2002

 Paul McCartney was one of many guest performers who played at "The Party At The Palace" at Buckingham Palace Garden in London on June 3rd, 2002.
 This event was in commemoration of the "Golden Jubilee of Queen Elizabeth II," Her Majesty herself being in attendance.